hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    * epoch value (0) for use with unencrypted messages, namely ClientHello, ServerHello, and HelloRetryRequest.
-   * epoch value (1) for the Finished message protected using the 0-RTT handshake key.
+   * epoch value (1) for messages protected using keys derived from early_traffic_secret.
-   * epoch value (2) for 0-RTT 'Application Data' protected using keys derived from the
+   * epoch value (2) for 0-RTT 'Application Data' protected using keys derived from the early_traffic_secret.
-early_traffic_secret.
    * epoch value (3) for messages protected using keys derived from the handshake_traffic_secret, namely the EncryptedExtensions to the Finished message sent by the client).
    * epoch value (4) for application data payloads protected using keys derived from the initial traffic_secret_0.
    * epoch value (5 to 2^16-1) for application data payloads protected using keys from the traffic_secret_N (N>0).